agrobbin/dotfiles/README.md

 # dotfiles

-Configuration files for Bash, Git, Rubygems, Sublime Text, and more.
+Configuration files for Bash, Zsh, Git, Rubygems, Sublime Text, and more.

 ## Bash